pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 and TeX will use everything you specified in that file as part of your preamble to the document you're writing.
 Just fill in anything extra you need in your preamble where `...` is in the above, and all your preamble is there.

 [^maclibrary]: It's needlessly slightly more complicated on OSX.
 You need the file directory `USER > Library > texmf > tex > latex > local`, and for reasons I don't understand, Apple treats each user's Library file as a hidden one.
 You can get there from the finder by following `Go > Home` in the menu (or hit `command + shift + b`), which will take you to the user directory.
 Then, type `command + shift + .` to show hidden files.
-Make the directory `texmf > tex > latex > local` there, and anything you
+Make the directory `texmf > tex > latex > local` there, and anything you put there should be visible to LaTeX.

 #### Miscellaneous tips